 Jobs in skill shortage

-Jobs can appear on an Immigration New Zealand skill shortage list.
-This means the Government is actively encouraging skilled workers from overseas to work in that role in New Zealand.
+When jobs appear on Immigration New Zealand's skill shortage lists, this means the Government is actively encouraging skilled workers from overseas to work in that role in New Zealand.

-Find out what jobs are currently on Immigration New Zealand's long term, immediate and Canterbury skill shortage lists, within the following industries.
+Find out what jobs are currently on Immigration New Zealand's long term, immediate, and construction and infrastructure skill shortage lists, within the following industries.

 Jobs in Engineering